openskynetwork/osky-sample/README.md

   ]
 }
 ```
-There is also an example decoder included (see below).
+A example decoder is also provided (see below).
+We've been storing all messages received by our network for more than two years in this format.
 If you need more data for your research, contribute to the network with a sensor or send a mail to contact@opensky-network.org.

+## The data sample

+The OpenSky avro sample can be found [here](avro/raw20150421_sample.avro).
+This file contains 304131 records as received by the OpenSky Network on April,
+21st between 12:00 and 12:05 UTC.
+For more information, run e.g. `java -cp decoder.jar org.opensky.tools.AvroInfo avro/raw20150421_sample.avro` (see below).

 ## Decoding